dannymagnus/CI_MS3_MitsurukiFMS/README.md

 ### Data models

-For this project I have used largely lists, dictionaries and 4 classes for the vehicle lines themselves.
+For this project I have used object oriented programming and centred the application to use and manipulate the folowing:
 - Classes - I have used 5 classes.
-One parent class of car, from which the subsequent classes inherit base values and 4 subclasses for each of the vehicle models; Slicker, Slider, ETronic and Trojan.
+One parent class of car, from which the subsequent classes inherit base values from and then 4 subclasses for each of the vehicle models; Slicker, Slider, ETronic and Trojan.
 Each have some similar attibutes which are determined by the user and some unique attributes eg type (estate, pickup etc).
+- Lists and dictionaries - I have used lists for the appraisal data so that I can collate all stored data against a specific object and pass through class functions.
+Dictionaries have been used for list comprehension when searching for matches in the sheets.
 - Google sheets API.
-I have chosen to use Google Sheets API so that the required data for the app will persist outside of the container.
+JUSTIFICATION: I have chosen to use Google Sheets API so that the required data for the app will persist outside of the container.
-- As the programme is working closely with Google Sheets, I have used lists and dictionaries.
-List to work with adding data to the google sheet and dictionaries to search for objects within the sheets.

 ## Technologies Used